eerkela/bertrand/docs/source/content/motivation.rst

 Case study: integers & floats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Before we dive into the differences, let's see how pandas handles conversions in cases of precision loss and overflow.
+Before we dive into the differences, let's see how pandas handles conversions in cases of precision loss and/or overflow.
 We'll start with our large integers from before:

 .. testsetup:: conversions